 I do like the twist of Albus being sorted into Slytherin, and of him forming an unexpected friendship with Scorpius.
 That was well done.
 It's everything else I have mixed feelings about.

 I can see how the wacky, time travel-oriented, Back to the Future-esque storyline was off-putting to a lot of fans.
-I appreciate what the script was trying to do, however, and I'm fine with the fact that it did something different.
+Although that's not really where my own issue lies.
+I appreciate what the script was trying to do, and I'm fine with the fact that it did something different.
 It just needed better execution.
-Related to that, I really like the idea of a next-generation Hogwarts story.
-Again, it just wasn't as well-realized as it could've been.
+Related to that, I really like the idea of a next-generation Hogwarts story, but again, it just wasn't as well-realized as it could've been.

-While I'm not against the play format in itself, I do wish Cursed Child could've been a proper novel written by J.K.
-Rowling, or at least been novelized from the play's script.
-Or, failing that, if it had been a play that J.K. herself had written.
-The fact that she didn't write in explains why some of the characterization feels off, I think.
+While I'm not against the script/play format in itself, ultimately I do wish that Cursed Child had been a proper novel written by J.K.
+Rowling, just like the original seven books.
+Or, failing that, if she'd simply written the play herself.
+The fact that she didn't fully write it, only co-contributing to the basic story, explains why some of the characterization feels off, I think.

 It was okay.
-There were some things I liked, and some things I didn't, which overall balances it out to an "eh".
+There were some things I liked, and some things I didn't, which balances it out to an "eh".
 One positive thing I can say is that it was never boring.
-It was definitely an entertaining read, with a lot of interesting ideas in it.
+It was definitely an entertaining read.
 But there were too many oddities and other things dragging it down and keeping it from being a truly great story.

 © 2017 Ian Rideout